Interstate 8: Construction in Arizona

 Between Yuma and Gila Bend, I-8 runs alongside the routes of both the Gila Trail and the Butterfield Overland Mail Company line.
 The latter was a stagecoach line that went between Tipton, Missouri, and San Francisco, with several stations in between, and was used to transport passengers across the country at 5 mph between 1858 and 1861.
 In later years, the Southern Pacific Railroad was constructed, paralleling the Gila River east of Fortuna; by 1877, the tracks were complete to Yuma.
 Work continued the next year, and, by 1880, the tracks were extended to Tucson from Yuma.

 This portion of the route of US 80, predecessor of I-8, was originally part of the proposed state system of highways in 1921.
 By 1926, this section became part of the cross-country highway US 80.
 The route was not paved at this time, but was a gravel road along the entire corridor.
-By 1928, the portion of I-8 between Gila Bend and Casa Grande was designated as SR 84.
+By 1928, the portion of modern day I-8 between Gila Bend and Casa Grande was designated as SR 84.
 A small portion of the highway was paved near Yuma and SR 84 was under construction by the next year.
 SR 84 was completed by 1930, but not paved, and the segment of US 80 between Aztec and Sentinel had been paved.

 Paving of SR 84 had commenced by 1934, with the portion of the highway in Maricopa County being paved.
 A group of San Diego citizens raised concerns about the road from Yuma to Gila Bend not being paved in 1934, due to the impact that this would have on tourism in San Diego, and made a request to the federal government to have it paved.
 The entire future corridor of I-8 had been paved from Yuma to Casa Grande by 1935.
 Drivers were told to bring spare fan belts, radiator hoses, and additional drinking water for the journey traversing the desert.
 A "Shortcuts Association" began in 1952 to promote SR 84 as a route to bypass Phoenix on the way to San Diego.